wafer-bw/jittermon/README.md

 4. Log in with username `demo` & password `demo`.

 ## TODOs
+- Works if I replace `cmd = ['-s', '0.0.0.0:8081'` with my public ip now...
+- Use fly secrets to store public IP and access it via env var for host.
 - Organize folders, nesting stuff like fly and docker out of root.